-With a URL or QR code you can direct prospects, customers and the public to your blog from other forms of content marketing.
+With a URL or QR code you can direct prospects and customers to your blog from other forms of content marketing.
 This connects all of your content components across all platforms and brings traffic back to your branded domain.

-Blogs can help companies achieve a variety of corporate goals, such as providing product-related content, answering customer questions, attracting new prospects and hosting an executive platform.
+Blogs can help companies achieve a variety of corporate goals, such as:

 Are you using a blog as the center of your content marketing strategy?
 If so, where are you realizing measurable business value?